juji-io/datalevin/search-bench/README.md

 Datalevin's index is a single database file of 6.7 GB, while Lucene produced 168 files totaling 14 GB.

-If `index-position?` option is turned on, Datalevin took 80 minutes to index, and produced an file of 78 GB.
+If `:index-position?` option is turned on, Datalevin took 50 minutes to index the same data, and produced an index file of 60 GB instead.

 ### Searching